tpalanques/machine-gun/README.md

   * PDO
 * A MariaDB server

+I'm using Docker because it's a trendy technology, it's well documented and it runs without machine emulation.
+It does not run virtual machines but it can be abstracted as if it were.
+Docker's main goal is to start services easily, so what we'll do is start a web sand-boxing service which is typically hosted outside the box, this time it will be inside!

+As said, I'm aware docker does not build any operating system nor machine and probably I'll end up by naming them machines at any point though they're containers, I'll do my best to be technically correct.

+Also, one of the goals in this project is to keep the installer as easy as possible, that's why I'll use strict bash, no Python, Perl or any other scripting language will be used on top of that and packages will be kept as minimum as it can be, this way installation will be easier.

 # Contributions
 Are more than welcome, just open an issue in [here](https://github.com/tpalanques/machine-gun/issues/new/choose) and I'll